 Whether you need extra storage in between a move, a place to keep your furniture while you remodel, or storage for your business, self storage units provide the perfect answer to your need for a little extra space.

+But back to our question, what type of storage do you need?
 Should you pick a unit that is inside or outside?
 Will your things fit in a small as a walk-in closet sized unit or will you need something larger?
 Should you hire someone to move everything for you, or should you do it yourself?
 Do your special items need to be kept at a consistent temperature?
 Does your HOA say that your boat needs to find a new home that isn't your driveway?
 There is a great storage solution for any of these scenarios and many more.

 At Bargain Storage, our team is happy to help you figure out the type and size of storage unit that fits your needs.
 The main factor is, of course, what you need to store in it.
 You can always consult with one of our helpful property managers on site but we have also created a great info graphic and guide to all the various types of storage to help break it all down.
 Let's take a moment and discover just what kind of storage might be the best solution for you!

 A storage facility with outdoor storage (also commonly referred to as drive up storage) offers storage units that can be accessed from the outside of the building.
 Just as it sounds, you can conveniently drive up and unload your items directly into the unit.
 Units usually have a roll-up door similar to a garage door or an oversized man-door so you can move items in and out easily without having to maneuver them through tight spaces.
 Customers often use these types of units to store larger items like furniture and appliances.